 The IRC in Thailand

-The IRC started working in Thailand in 1976 in response to the influx of refugees from Vietnam, Laos and Cambodia.
+The International Rescue Committee started working in Thailand in 1976 in response to the influx of refugees from Vietnam, Laos and Cambodia.
 Today, we serve people uprooted from Myanmar, also known as Burma, who began crossing into Thailand in 1984.
-The IRC is aiding nearly 140,000 refugees in nine camps along the Thailand-Myanmar border, providing drinking water and food as well as services like health care, sanitation, legal assistance and resettlement processing, and protection for children and abused women.
+The IRC is aiding nearly 140,000 refugees in nine camps along the Thailand-Myanmar border, providing drinking water and food as well health care, sanitation, protection for children and abused women, and legal assistance and resettlement processing.

 How We Help